Rapid Aerodynamic Assessment of Flettner Rotor Installations Using an Inviscid CFD Approach: Introduction

 Driven by the desire to reduce ship emissions, the demand for WASP is increasing.
 The increased fuel saving through, e.g., Flettner rotors, poses new challenges for the design process.
-At the same time, a further component must be considered, that interacts with the ship's superstructure and must be suitably optimized.
-In order to realistically evaluate the performance of Flettner rotors, precise CFD analyses are required, that should follow at least a statistical descriptions of flow turbulence, cf. International Towing Tank \cite{ittc2021aero}, or \cite{menter1994two, samareh1999status}.
-In practice, mainly non-zonal hybrid filtered/averaged methods to model flow turbulence have been established, which, however, are associated with a considerable numerical effort (\cite{menter2009review, spalart1997comments}).
+At the same time, a further component must be considered that interacts with the ship's superstructure and must be suitably optimized.
+To realistically evaluate the performance of Flettner rotors, precise CFD analyses are required that should follow at least a statistical description of flow turbulence, cf. International Towing Tank \cite{ittc2021aero}, or \cite{menter1994two, samareh1999status}.
+In practice, mainly non-zonal hybrid filtered/averaged methods for modeling flow turbulence have been established, which, however, are associated with considerable numerical effort (e.g., \cite{menter2009review, spalart1997comments}).

-Recent investigations have focused on validating CFD models for Flettner rotors under varying operational parameters, including spin ratios and turbulence models, demonstrating solid agreement with experimental benchmarks, e.g., \cite{de2014preliminary, de2015marine, bordogna2020aerodynamics}.
-Further research has examined the influence of rotor geometry and flow conditions on lift generation and drag characteristics using high-fidelity CFD approaches, cf. \cite{kwon2022parametric, huang2023study, arief2018design}.
+Recent investigations have focused on validating CFD models for Flettner rotors under varying operational parameters, including spinning ratios and turbulence models, demonstrating solid agreement with experimental benchmarks, e.g., \cite{de2014preliminary, de2015marine, bordogna2020aerodynamics, kume2022evaluation}.
+Further research has examined the influence of rotor geometry and flow conditions on lift generation and drag characteristics using high-fidelity CFD approaches, cf. \cite{arief2018design, copuroglu2018analysis, kwon2022parametric, huang2023study, chen2023experimental}.
+In addition to purely physical, fluid-mechanical investigations, economic considerations are often at the center of research efforts, cf. \cite{talluri2018techno, arabnejad2024zero, hansen2025wind}, usually accompanied by optimization aspects, e.g., \cite{tillig2020design, reche2025predictive, dhainaut2025large}.

+Recent developments in data-driven modeling, such as machine learning-based surrogate models, provide alternative approaches for rapid performance prediction once sufficiently high-fidelity training data is available (e.g., \cite{queipo2005surrogate, koziel2013surrogate}).
+More recent studies demonstrate the increasing relevance of such approaches in aerodynamic applications, where surrogate models can achieve near-real-time prediction speeds and enable efficient design-space exploration, e.g., \cite{yondo2018review, tao2019application}.
+However, these methods typically require substantial upfront computational effort to generate high-fidelity training datasets and train models, often relying on large-scale CFD simulations (e.g., \cite{peherstorfer2018survey}).
+Furthermore, their predictive capability may be limited when extrapolating beyond the training domain or when applied to previously unseen configurations, cf. \cite{brunton2020machine}.
+In contrast, the present method offers a physics-based, directly applicable alternative that does not rely on prior training data and can be readily deployed for new configurations, making it particularly attractive in early design stages or data-scarce scenarios.